LukasCollishawM/hard-edging/README.md

 If you really must store private data, the server will reluctantly handle it.
 Otherwise, Hard-Edging keeps everything in the mesh, where it belongs.

-### Gratitude is automatic
+### Gratitude is conspicuous and opt-in

-When a peer serves you an asset - when they "edge" you - Hard-Edging automatically sends a thank-you message.
-The Mesh Inspector tracks peer credits: who served you what, how many bytes, and when.
-It is a small gesture, but in a world where bandwidth is currency, acknowledging your benefactors feels like the right thing to do.
-Every peer who shares gets a timestamp, a byte count, and the satisfaction of knowing their contribution was noticed.
+When a peer serves you an asset - when they "edge" you - Hard-Edging does not silently fire off automated thank-you packets.
+Instead, it gives you the tools to surface prompts and buttons so that any gratitude is an explicit, conscious act of acknowledgment, not background noise.
+The Mesh Inspector tracks peer credits: who served you what, how many bytes, and when, and you decide when to click "Send thanks".

+You can wire this into whatever attention heuristic you like: hovering over a particular asset for a suspiciously long time, opening the same mesh-heavy page five times in a row, or just feeling the ineffable stirrings of edge-based chemistry.
+Either way, the protocol is clear: **THIS IS NOT AN AUTOMATED PROCESS, THIS IS ACTIVE ACKNOWLEDGEMENT**.

 ## Features